neivv/teippi/README.md

 Run `python waf configure` followed by `python waf` to build the plugin.
 The resulting file will be in build\teippi.qdp.

+There is a visual studio project available which wraps around the build script.
+You will have to run the configuration command before the project can build, though.

 For compile options, see `python waf --help`